-We are currently building the 2018 program which will be released in Spring 2018.
+We are currently working with the industry's top thought-leaders to build our 2018 program.
 If you have interest in participating, please contact Karen Baker at email@example.com

-With keynotes, case studies, panels, workshops, and diverse networking opportunities, Airport Summit attendees will deepen their understanding on the key principles behind P3s, alternative delivery methods, and the role they can play in improving airport infrastructure.
+Our program will present a series of keynotes, case studies, panels, workshops, and diverse networking opportunities designed for attendees to deepen their understanding on the value proposition of P3s, and the role they can play in the delivery of essential airport infrastructure.

-The conference agenda has been designed to help you plan and procure successful P3 initiatives, understand documentation, discover industry best practices in selecting and negotiating with prospective partners, and steps to take to ensure project success.
+Our two day agenda has been programmed to help you plan and procure successful P3 initiatives, understand best practices in selecting and negotiating with prospective partners, and take steps to ensure project success.

 A list of best practices and lessons learned will be presented, including: